BeneHa/benehaus_blog/jekyll/_posts/2022-08-08-blog-setup.md

     description="Depending on the URL ending, you can pay a few euros or several thousand per year" alt="Namecheap domains" %}

+After the checkout, the domain can be seen in the list of your domains.
+Click on "Manage" to got to the settings.

+{% include image.html
+    url="/assets/images/blogposts/2022-08-12-blog-setup/2_namecheap_domain_list.png"
+    description="List of namecheap domains"
+    alt="Namecheap domains" %}

 ## CDN refresh